trek-view/basecamp/_posts/2022-02-11-choosing-right-frame-extraction-rate-ffmpeg.md

 ---
 date: 2022-02-11
 title: "Setting the right frame rate for video extraction using ffmpeg"
-description: "How we optimised the process of turning a video into frames to create virtual tours in Explorer using speed as a variable."
+description: "How we optimised the process of turning a video into frames using speed of travel as a variable."
 categories: developers
 tags: [FFMpeg, video, haversine]
 author_staff_member: dgreenwood